Locrawfish/Portfolio/README.md

 #Portfolio
-This repo includes the code for my portfolio.
+This repo includes the code for my portfolio website.

 ##Technologies Used
 * [Rails](https://github.com/rails/rails) 4.2.2